splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-terraformconfig.rst

       }

       provider "signalfx" {
-        # Configuration options
+        auth_token = "${var.signalfx_auth_token}"
       }

-3. Create an external account ID and an AWS IAM role.
-Copy and modify the example syntax provided in the documentation section of Terraform Registry's SignalFx page.
-You'll need this to use the ``signalfx_aws_external_integration`` resource.

-WHAT ELSE FOR AZURE/GCP?

-4. Configure :ref:`your tokens <terraform-tokens>` in the following Terraform resources:
+      # Add resources
+      resource "signalfx_dasboard" "default" {
+        # ...
+      }

-  * :strong:`Required`.
+3. :strong:`Required`.
 Paste you user API access token in the ``auth_token`` field in the provider config file.
+You can also set it using the ``SFX_AUTH_TOKEN`` environment variable.
 This is required to authenticate Terraform requests to Observability Cloud's API.

+4. Configure additional Terraform resources.

-  * Optionally, you can add your org token in the ``namedToken`` field in the ``signalfx_aws_integration`` resource.
-This allows you to see how much traffic is coming from the integration it identifies, if you use different tokens per integration.
+  * For AWS, you need the ``signalfx_aws_integration`` resource.
+You can add your org token in the ``namedToken`` field to see how much traffic is coming from the integration it identifies, if you use different tokens per integration.

+    * If you're authenticating using the IAM policy and ARN roles, see ``signalfx_aws_external_integration``.
+Copy and modify the example syntax provided in the documentation section of Terraform Registry's SignalFx page and use it to :ref:`authenticate in AWS <aws-authentication>`.
-  * Optionally, if you're using AWS Security Token authentication, paste your AWS token in the ``signalfx_aws_token_integration`` resource token/key fields.
+    * If you're using AWS Security Token authentication, paste your AWS token in the ``signalfx_aws_token_integration`` resource token/key fields.

-  * WHAT ELSE?
+  * For Azure, use the ``signalfx_azure_integration`` resource.

+  * For GCP, use the ``signalfx_gcp_integration`` resource.

-6. Add your cloud service as a data source as described in: :guilabel:`Data Source: signalfx_aws_services`, :guilabel:`Data Source: signalfx_azure_services`, or :guilabel:`Data Source: signalfx_gcp_services`.
+5. Add your cloud service as a data source as described in: :guilabel:`Data Source: signalfx_aws_services`, :guilabel:`Data Source: signalfx_azure_services`, or :guilabel:`Data Source: signalfx_gcp_services`.

 .. note:: For more Terraform syntax examples, see the blog entry :new-page:`Manage Your Splunk Infrastructure as Code Using Terraform <https://www.splunk.com/en_us/blog/partners/manage-your-splunk-infrastructure-as-code-using-terraform.html>`.
 For examples of how to configure through the Observability Cloud API, see :ref:`Connect to AWS using the Splunk Observability Cloud API <get-configapi>`.

 Next steps
 ===============

-After you connect Splunk Observability Cloud with AWS, you can use Observability Cloud to track a series of metrics and analyze your AWS data in real time.
-See :ref:`how to leverage data from integration with AWS <aws-post-install>` for more information.
+After you connect Splunk Observability Cloud with your cloud services provider:

+* See :ref:`how to leverage data from integration with AWS <aws-post-install>` for more information on how you can use Observability Cloud to track a series of metrics and analyze your AWS data in real time.
-OTHER NEXT STEPS HERE
+* See :ref:`next steps for Azure <next-azure-steps>`.
+* See :ref:`next steps for GCP <next-gcp-steps>`.